Crown-Commercial-Service/ccs-scale-cat-paas-infra/README.md

 If you're using this IAC repo to deploy ECS services etc (i.e. you are post-GPaaS migration) then you're likely to need the scripts provided in the Core repo - please read the documentation on [setting up a single Python virtualenv for all of the helper scripts](https://github.com/Crown-Commercial-Service/ccs-migration-alpha-tools/blob/main/scripts/README.md).

+## CI Deployment in Native AWS

+Please see [the CI Depoyment doc](docs/ci-deployment.md) for some of the added excitement in deployment of this stack.

 ## Local initialisation & provisioning (sandbox spaces only)

 Terraform state for each space (environment) is persisted to a dedicated AWS account.
 Access keys for an account in this environment with the appropriate permissions must be obtained before provisioning any infrastructure from a local development machine.
 The S3 state bucket name and Dynamo DB locaking table name must also be known.